parthivrmenon/aws_saa/09a_rds.md

 - **Condition for scaling**: *If free storage is less than 10% of allocated storage for at least 5 minutes and 6 hours have passed since last storage modification*
 - **Maximum Storage Threshold**: Autoscaling will scale storage from the "Allocated Storage" upto this limit.
 - **Best-suited for**: applications with unpredictable workloads
+- **Note:** RDS Storage Autoscaling can be enabled at anytime without any downtime.

 ## Features